 The church of ST. JOHN THE BAPTIST is

-built of rubble with Roman tile and ashlar dressings and has a chancel
+built of rubble with Roman tile and ash dressings and has a chancel

 with north vestry, a central tower with shingled spire and short transepts,

 The nave is probably late 11th-century and has an original north doorway

 and three windows, one blocked.
 The central tower was of similar date

 and the chancel was rebuilt in the 14th century.
 The south doorway and

 west window of the nave are also 14th-century, the porch and south window